-- For Level 2, the client connects to the only server. - For Level 2R, the client connects to server A as database server 1 and sever B as database server 2. - For Level 3, the client connects to server 1. - For Level 3R, the client connects to server 1A as database server 1 and sever 1B as database server 2.
+- For Levels 2, 10, 20, and 30, the client connects to the only server. - For Levels 2R, 10R, 20R, and 30R, the client connects to server A as database server 1 and sever B as database server 2. - For Level 3, the client connects to server 1. - For Level 3R, the client connects to server 1A as database server 1 and sever 1B as database server 2.

 Refer to the K2 Storage System Instruction Manual to identify servers.
-If there are multiple FTP servers, the K2 System Configuration application automatically assigns the K2 Media Client to a FTP server to provide optimum FTP bandwidth across the system.
+If there are multiple FTP servers (such as the optional NH servers), the K2 System Configuration application automatically assigns the K2 Media Client to a FTP server to provide optimum FTP bandwidth across the system.

 Do not attempt to change the assignment to a different FTP server as part of the initial configuration.
-Refer to "Assigning a K2 Media Client to a different FTP server" on page 133.
+Refer to "Assigning a K2 Media Client to a different FTP server" on page 143.